 Supplier Reputation: PO financing companies will only pay vendors if they appear to be capable of fulfilling the order and are financially strong.
 If the supplier requires prepayment, has a history of failing to deliver, or sets off other alarm bells, you aren’t likely to qualify.

 Terms of Sale: Most lenders will only finance deals starting at $100,000 with a 20-30 percent profit margin.
-They also prefer for you to have worked with both parties before and have completed a transaction for the same product at least once before.
+They also prefer that you have worked with both parties before and have completed a transaction for the same product at least once before.
 Lastly, your agreement will usually have to stipulate that the order cannot be canceled.

 Your Business Standings: Naturally, the lender will want to ensure your business is fiscally strong too.
 Although your credit won’t matter as much as the customer’s, they’ll still want to review your financial statements and ensure no tax or legal problems on your end could prevent them from collecting.
 Lastly, they’ll want you to pay for a portion of the order up front and prefer to work with business owners that have contributed financially to their companies.